funcatron/ft-site/index.md

 [OpenResty](http://openresty.org/en/) project) to handle the HTTP requests.
 A small
-Lua script encodes the request as a payload that's sent to a message broker (initially RabbitMQ, but this will be pluggable, e.g. Kafka).
+Lua script encodes the request as a payload that's sent to a message broker (initially RabbitMQ, but this will be pluggable, e.g. Kafka, Redis).
 For large request or response bodies, the body will be written to a shared distributed filesystem (e.g., HDFS) and a reference to the file will be enqueued.
 For all but the highest volume installations, 2 Nginx instances